sapegin/blog.sapegin.me/content/en/all/deploy.md

 And save it as `.shipit` in a project root folder.

-Shipit is very simple: it just connects to a server via SSH, goes to a project folder and runs all commands contained after `[deploy]` line.
+Shipit connects to a server via SSH, goes to a project folder and runs all commands contained after `[deploy]` line.
 (In fact it’s [much more flexible](https://github.com/sapegin/shipit/blob/master/Readme.md).)

 That’s all, now deploy is as easy as this: